Bloomfield (film)

 Bloomfield (released in the United States as The Hero) is a 1971 British-Israeli drama film directed by Richard Harris and Uri Zohar.
 It was entered into the 21st Berlin International Film Festival.
+The film stars Harris as an ageing footballer in Tel Aviv with his girlfriend (Romy Schneider) as he prepares for his final match.

 Plot

-A footballer in Israel is offered a bribe to lose a match.
-But a chance meeting with a child, who is a fan of his, brings home the enormity of what he is about to do.
-The footballer decides to win the game.
+Eitan (Harris) is a forty-year-old footballer playing for Tel Aviv.
+His life is in disarray and his sporting career is fading as he age.
+He is unsure how to navigate his years-long relationship with Nira (Romy Schneider), whom he loves.
+As he prepared mentally for final football match, he fixates on the past and the anxiety of his future.
+He is offered a bribe to lose a match.
+But a chance meeting with a child Nimrod (Burfield), who is a fan of his, brings home the enormity of what he is about to do.
+Eitan decides to win the game.